 iMessage effects have been on the iPhone and iPad for long.
 With macOS Big Sur, you can now enjoy these same options on your Mac as well.
 This lets you convey words using screen effects like balloons, invisible ink, confetti, fireworks, and more.
-So without further ado, let me show you how to send messages with effects on Mac running macOS Big Sur.
+So without further ado, let me show you how to send messages with Mac running macOS Big Sur effects.

 - What Types of Message Effects You Can Send on Mac